 - Dill and oregano – these aromatic herbs are both known for repelling aphids and other pests, while attracting pollinators

 - Sunflowers – a natural trellis friend for climbing

-- Marigolds and nasturtiums – We don’t talk much about flowers on this site because we’re focused on herbs and vegetables, but these two are excellent companions for many plants, including cucumbers.
+- Marigolds and nasturtiums – I don’t talk as much about flowers on this site because we’re focused on herbs and vegetables, but these two are excellent companions for many plants, including cucumbers.
 They repel aphids and beetles, two major cucumber pests.

 - Veggies that grow well together in containers